-Delicious loaves of banana bread kissed with brown sugar and mixed with the nutty goodness of whole wheat flour.
+Whip up some delicious loaves of whole wheat banana bread flavored with brown sugar and the goodness of whole grains.
 This combination could quickly become your new favorite!

 It is the end of the Cake Slice Year.
 So this is the last bake from Maida Heatter’s Cakes.
 I say that with really mixed feelings.

 I have really enjoyed almost every single thing I’ve made from the book.
 I have really enjoyed seeing what everyone else made as well.

 As much as I love a cookbook with pictures, I have enjoyed the creativity not having something to model you cake after has given us all.
 But I am REALLLLLLLLLLY looking forward to the new book.